The saddle, and being back in it

-David Gatewood, who has become quite the high-demand indie editor lately, is working with Michael Bunker (the unstoppable author of Pennsylvania – have you seen how big that series is becoming?) on a new anthology, Synchronic: Twelve Tales of Time Travel.
+David Gatewood, who has become quite the high-demand indie editor lately, is working on a new anthology, Synchronic: Twelve Tales of Time Travel.
 I've designed the cover and am also contributing my short story The Dark Age.
 A few days ago Gatewood sent me a marvelous note about the story, which I'm going to share without his permission, because that's the kind of friend I am:

 I read The Dark Age a couple of weeks ago when you sent it over, and had a similar reaction.
 I think it may be the best short story I have ever read.
 (You can put that on the cover.
 I mean it sincerely.)
 And yet, as with The Road, I never wanted to have to live through The Dark Age again.
 From beginning to end, it hurts.
 So I've kind of been procrastinating about editing it.